jetperch/fitterbap/README.md

 will likely need to include the source files directly.
 Consider using git subtrees or git submodules.

-You will need to manually create the fitterbap/config.h file and implement the platform abstraction layer.
-See fitterbap/platform.h for details.
+You will need to manually create the fitterbap/config.h and fitterbap/platform.h.
+See include/fitterbap/config_defaults.h and
+include/fitterbap/platform_dependencies.h for details.

 ### Host python